wso2/docs-mi/en/docs/learn/examples/sequence-examples/using-multiple-sequences.md

-# How to break complex flows into multiple sequences
+# How to Break Complex Flows into Multiple Sequences
 This sample demonstrates how a complex sequence can be separated into a set of simpler sequences.
 In this sample, you will send a simple request to a back-end service (Stock Quote service) and receive a response.
 If you look at the sample's XML configuration, you will see how this mediation is performed by several sequence definitions instead of one main sequence.

 ## Synapse configuration